QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     g(x) = a * x
     @show twice(g, 2.0);   # using a closure

-This pattern has already been used extensively in our code and is key to keeping things like interpolation, numerical integration, and plotting generic
+This pattern has already been used extensively in our code and is key to keeping things like interpolation, numerical integration, and plotting generic.

-One example of using this in a library is `Expectations.jl <https://github.com/QuantEcon/Expectations.jl>`_, where we can pass a function to the ``expectation`` function
+One example of using this in a library is `Expectations.jl <https://github.com/QuantEcon/Expectations.jl>`_, where we can pass a function to the ``expectation`` function.

 .. code-block:: julia